vaskol/Arcade-Game/README.md

 ## 🚀 How to Build & Run

 1. **Install or include SGG**
-   - Follow the instructions of the documentation of the ## Simple Game Graphics Library below
+   - Follow the instructions of the documentation of the Simple Game Graphics Library down below
    - Include the headers and source files in your project given, from this repository
    - Run the application
    - Wait 10 seconds in order the game to load and you are free to play!!